Somerton, Arizona: Education

 Somerton is served by the Somerton Elementary School District, the Crane Elementary School District, and the Yuma Union High School District.
 PPEP TEC High Schools's José Yepez Learning Center is located in Somerton.
+Somerton High School opened in August 2023.
+Arizona Western College also offer courses at the Somerton Middle School campus.

 Events

 Somerton has an annual Tamale Festival that benefits students from the area who will be attending Arizona State University.
 More than 20,000 visitors attend the festival each year.
 The festival is put together by The El Diablito Arizona State University (ASU) Alumni chapter.
 The chapter was established by ASU graduates who have returned to work and live in the Yuma/Somerton/San Luis areas.

 Transportation

 Somerton is served by Yuma County Area Transit, which connects with Greyhound in Yuma.

+Popular culture

+The town was used for the 2013 film The Last Stand, although no filming took place in the town itself.